Public comment period open until September 25, 2014

 Public comments can also be submitted by e-mail to Project Biologist Robert.J.Smith@usace.army.mil and Project Manager Frank.Verga@usace.army.mil.

-The Sandy Hook to Barnegat Inlet project is a partnership between the Army Corps and the New Jersey Department of Environmental Protection.
+The Downtown Montauk Stabilization Project is a partnership between the Army Corps and the New York State Department of Environmental Conservation and has been closely coordinated with various other Federal, state and local partners.

-Pending the Environmental Assessment, required reviews of the Elberon to Loch Arbour Reach Draft Hurricane Sandy Limited Re-evaluation Report and the signing of a Project Partnership Agreement with the DEP, the Corps expects to award the construction contract for the Elberon to Loch Arbour project in summer or fall of 2014.
+Pending all required final approvals of the Downtown Montauk Hurricane Sandy Limited Re-evaluation Report and Environmental Assessment, and the signing of a Project Partnership Agreement with the DEC, the Corps expects to award a contract for the construction of the Downtown Montauk Stabilization Project this winter with construction to be completed before the next summer season.